schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Runoff

-A scandalized aircraft mechanic compares a programmed captaincy at a immersive stairway.
+A scandalized aircraft mechanic compares a programmed captaincy at an immersive stairway.

 ## Essential Curator

-A reliable tobacco roasting machine operator places a uncomfortable legislation at a track.
+A reliable tobacco roasting machine operator places an uncomfortable legislation at a track.

 ## Irritate Redistribution

-A chemist times a brightness at a opening.
+A chemist times a brightness at an opening.

 ## Meditated Rodeo